shankaranarayanan712/RobotService/README.md

 6. Service validations are in place to validate the request for ex: if the body properties are not passed to Post method, it throws error and does not proceed with operation

+7. The service is Containerized using Docker .
+Please refer to " ## Running the project using Docker" to build nd run

+8. Usage:
-7. Usage: If ou are running on local, use these endpoint in Postman or any other APi testing tools
+   a.
+If ou are running using npm , use these endpoint in Postman or any other APi testing tools
         1. To move robot
         Method:POST
         http://localhost:8080/api/robot